Campaign of the Month: October 2017

 Banished elder & accused headhunter

 “Matheson is a predator, nothing more.
-Run out of the city a century ago by the Prince like a pedophile might be run out of the playground by an angry father, he’s lingered on the outskirts unable to resist the temptation ever since, luring out victims.
-If that were his only trait he’d be despicable enough, but his social mores, attitude, and knowledge is at least a century out of date.
+The prince ran him out of the city a century ago like an angry father might chase a pedophile off a playground.
+He’s been unable to resist temptation ever since and has lingered on the outskirts to lure out more victims.
+If that were his only trait he’d be despicable enough, but his social mores, attitude, and knowledge are at least a century out of date.
 He’s racist, patronizing, abusive, violent, and cruel.
-Combining those with power and influence produces one of the most legitimately terrible Kindred in the city hidden behind a veneer of civility as long as you’re on your knees.”
+Combining those with power and influence produces one of the most legitimately terrible Kindred in the city hidden behind a veneer of civility only as long as you’re on your knees.”

 “The years outside the city have made him a bit old-fashioned, but he always manages to remain entertaining.”